Do you struggle with excessive shedding?

 The frequency in which you use this DIY onion deep conditioner is dependent upon how many times you wash your hair.
 However, results have been seen after using once a week for four weeks and should not exceed three times a week due to the concentration of the sulfur in the onion.

 I hope this paste works well for you if you have been experiencing breakage or thinning everywhere.
 It is the perfect deep conditioner to use when you want to treat your scalp before a bald spot occurs.
-Remember, depending upon the density and porosity of your hair you can alter the amount of ingredients mentioned above.
+Remember, depending upon the density and porosity of your hair you can alter the number of ingredients mentioned above.

 Comment below after you have tried the conditioner and let us know your results!